USA+1 347 493 3907

 Standard used for human post-editing of machine translation when that workflow is requested.

-Do I need a certified translation for business translation services?
+Do we need certified translations for our business contracts?

 Send the documents, specify the language and explain where the translation will be submitted.
 We will check whether you need certified PDF delivery, notarization or postal delivery.